-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery comprises timber skirtings, door facings and door surrounds.
-The doors are part glazed design.
-Kitchen fittings comprise a range of wall and base units and work surfaces.
-Chimney breasts and fireplaces None Internal decorations Visually inspected.
+Internal decorations Visually inspected.
 The ceilings and walls are painted and papered.
 The internal joinery is painted.
 Cellars None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 A mains supply of electricity is connected with power points situated throughout the property.
-The fuse board and electrical meter are located in the hall cupboard.
+The consumer unit and meter are located in the entrance vestibule.
 Wiring, where visible, is sheathed in PVC.
-Gas None Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tank or cylinders (if applicable) and fittings without removing any insulation.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+A mains supply of gas is connected.
+The gas meter is located within an external meter box.
+Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tank or cylinders (if applicable) and fittings without removing any insulation.
 Water is supplied from the mains.
 The visible pipework is copper.
-The wet-room contains a three piece suite consisting of a shower, wash-hand basin and toilet.
-There is an en-suite shower room.
+The bathroom contains a three piece suite consisting of a bath with shower over, wash-hand basin and toilet.

-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-The system was turned off at the time of our inspection.
-The property is centrally heated by means of an electric system.
-Heating to rooms is provided by electric convector heaters.
-The jacket insulated hot water cylinder is located in the hall cupboard.
-Drainage Drainage covers etc were not lifted.
+The property is centrally heated by means of a gas fired system.
+Heating to rooms is provided by water filled radiators.
+The central heating boiler is located in the kitchen.

+Hot water is supplied from the central heating boiler in the kitchen.
+The jacket insulated hot water cylinder is located in the eaves cupboard.

+Drainage

+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

 Mains drainage is understood to be connected.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-The property has smoke detection devices installed.
+The property has smoke, carbon monoxide and heat detection devices installed.

 Scottish government regulations came into effect on 1st February 2022 which requires each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
 Purchasers should satisfy themselves with regards to compliance.

+The subjects have a security system installed.